nicksam112/pokeclone/README.md

 By no means complete, but a solid start nonetheless.
 This will be updated periodically but you are encouraged to fork and make a Pull Request if you have a fix, update, or documentation.

+**If you are experiencing issues with this project please file an issue detailing it.** I can't troubleshoot every email but if y'all file an issue it'll be easier to keep track of potential problems

 Known to work on Android, iOS testers appreciated

 ## Screenshots